-I hope that you found some books for parenting your own teens!
+I hope that you found some great books for parenting teens!

 I always like to have a parenting book with me as well as a book for pleasure.
 Actually, I’m such a book nerd, that I love these non-fiction parent-help books just as much, maybe even more than some fiction because they are so helpful.
 It’s always good to feel smarter at the end of the day.

-Good luck, and let us know if you have any parenting books that you would recommend!
+Good luck, and let me know if you have any books for parenting teens that you would recommend!

 Here are some related posts: Best Books for Teaching Social Justice, Our 2 1/2 Rules for Teen Discipline, Parent Toolkit for Helping Our Teens Survive High School

 Have you read my book for parenting teens?
 College Bound: The Ultimate List of Conversations to Help Your Teen Through High School

 Pin for later.